 A typical day within barracks begins at 6:00 am and continues through to 10:00 pm.
 In rapid succession, new recruits are introduced to physical training, lectures, drill and weapon training under the constant guidance and mentoring of their platoon staff.

-Predominate themes within this stage are the development of good Combat Behaviours and the Combat Mindset, culminating with the successful completion of the live-fire shooting assessment (Rifle Practice 3A), completion of Army Combatives Program Level 1 (where recruits learn hand to hand fighting skills designed to equip soldiers to face an adversary in a close fight) and a visit to the Australian War Memorial.
-The War Memorial visit is often a moving experience for the recruits, as they realise they will soon be the custodians of the traditions of the ANZACs.
+The visit to the Australian War Memorial is very often a moving experience for the recruits, as they realise they will soon be the custodians of the traditions of the ANZACs.
 A notable change is observed in the recruits at the conclusion of their visit to the Australian War Memorial, which more often than not, provides a resounding confirmation of their choice to become an Australian Soldier.

-The culminating activity of their field phase is ‘The Challenge’, designed as an arduous progression through multiple activities which include: a weight loaded march, movement through the obstacle course, conduct of a section attack, providing life-saving medical care to a combat casualty, stretcher carry, completion of the Bayonet Assault Course and a life-fire shoot with the EF88.
+The culminating activity of their field phase is 'The Challenge', which is designed to be an arduous progression through multiple stands which include; a pack march, section attack, providing medical care to a wounded enemy, movement through the Obstacle Course, stretcher carry, an observation lane, a falling plate shoot and it concludes with the Bayonet Assault Course.